kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md

 \(iii\) For approach—For a helicopter having a maximum certificated takeoff weight of 176,370 pounds (80,000 kg) or more, the noise limit is 109 EPNdB, which decreases linearly with the logarithm of the helicopter weight (mass) at a rate of 3.0 EPNdB per halving of the weight (mass) down to 89 EPNdB, after which the limit is constant.

-\(b\) *Tradeoffs.* Except to the extent limited under §36.11(b) of this part, the noise limits prescribed in paragraph (a) of this section may be exceeded by one or two of the takeoff, flyover, or approach calculated noise levels determined under section H36.203 of this appendix if
+\(b\) *Tradeoffs.* Except to the extent limited under [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.11   Acoustical change: Helicopters.|§36.11]](b) of this part, the noise limits prescribed in paragraph (a) of this section may be exceeded by one or two of the takeoff, flyover, or approach calculated noise levels determined under section H36.203 of this appendix if

 \(1\) The sum of the exceedances is not greater than 4 EPNdB;